-Exynos 9810 Chipset: Samsung usually sells its high-end smartphones and tablets with Qualcomm Snapdragon or Exynos chips, depending on the region.
-This year is no different, as the Galaxy S8 is said to be powered by the latest Qualcomm Snapdragon 835 processor or a new Exynos chip, according to SamMobile.
+Exynos 9810 Chipset: Samsung usually releases its high-end smartphones and tablets with Qualcomm Snapdragon or Exynos chips, depending on the region.
+This year will be no different, as the name suggests Galaxy S8 it will be powered by Qualcomm's latest Snapdragon 835 processor or some new Exynos chip, according to SamMobile.

 The Galaxy S8 will be the first smartphone to run with Snapdragon 835 SoC.
 But the device will probably be released in some countries with Exynos 9810 SoC inside.
 We expect to see the new chip in Europe and some Asian countries.